NuGet/Home/proposed/2022/DotnetListPackageMachineReadableJsonOutput.md

   "parameters": "--vulnerable",
   "problems": [
     {
+      "level" : "warning",
-    	"warning": "You are running the 'list package' operation with an 'HTTP' source, 'nugettest [http://apidev.nugettest.org/v3-index/index.json]'.
+      "text": "You are running the 'list package' operation with an 'HTTP' source, 'nugettest [http://apidev.nugettest.org/v3-index/index.json]'.
 Non-HTTPS access will be removed in a future version.
 Consider migrating to an 'HTTPS' source."
     }
   ],
   "projects": [